Optimizing Performance in ASP.NET

-ASP used the Server.CreateObject method to create an object of indeterminate type, as shown in the following example:
+Late binding ASP used themethod to create an object of indeterminate type, as shown in the following example:

-This kind of declaration still works with ASP.NET, but for best performance, the type of object should be declared when it is created:
+This type of declaration works with ASP.NET, but for best performance, the type of object should be declared when it is created:

-Note that you will have to use the TlbImp utility in order to import the type into your page before declaring early-bound COM objects.
+Note that you must use the Tlbimp.exe utility in order to import the type into your page before declaring early-bound COM objects.